tgrosinger/advanced-tables-obsidian/README.md

 ## Obsidian Mobile

 When using Obsidian on a mobile device, the Advanced Tables plugin can be used.
-Using <kbd>Enter</kbd> and <kbd>Tab</kbd> to navigate the table is not yet functional, but you can create new rows and columns using the buttons in the Advanced Tables sidebar.
+Using <kbd>Enter</kbd> and <kbd>Tab</kbd> to navigate the table will not work, however you can add the "Next Cell" and "Next Row" commands to the mobile toolbar and use them to navigate, or use the buttons from the sidebar.

 ## Pricing